vidyagames998/vidyagames998.github.io/totk/light.md

 - heal for boss, go to hand, equip good gear, arrow magenta to start fight

 ## Gibdo Boss
+6 or so Topaz with a 3x bow makes this fight really easy.
+Get away, fuse, and shoot.

+### Hard way
 - Lightning arrow, then yunobo, then sidon shield, repeat until stunned
-- When stunned run up and swing using charge attack until 1/2 health
+- When stunned you can run up and swing using charge attack until 1/2 health

 ### Phase 2
 - Shoot a lightning arrow asap to a magenta tower and hide in light to kill gibdos
 - Clear all 4 corners